OpenPrinting/openprinting.github.io/_documentation/02-designing-printer-drivers.md

             pappl_printer_t *printer
         )

-    The Printer Status Function recieves only one argument and that is the printer.
+    The Printer Status Function receives only one argument and that is the printer.
 It returns true on success and false on failure.

 <h2 id="non-raster"> Add Support for Non-Raster Printers</h2>

-Currently PAPPL supports only raster printers and that too for very few specific input formats like JPEG and PNG.
-For adding support for non-raster printers like PDF and PostScript printers, you need to supply external utility that converts the whole job's data into a data stream which the printer understands.
+Currently, PAPPL supports only raster printers and that too for very few specific input formats like JPEG and PNG.
+For adding support for non-raster printers like PDF and PostScript printers, you need to supply an external utility that converts the whole job's data into a data stream which the printer understands.
 Refer to the below-mentioned steps to know how to implement the same.

 * **Set the printer-specific format in [callback function](#callback).**